ibm-cloud-docs/dl/set-up-environment.md

 If you run into unexpected results, add the `--verbose` (debug) flag after the `curl` command to obtain detailed logging information.
 {: tip}

 * Call the [List Available Locations API](/apidocs/direct_link#list-offering-type-locations) to see the locations available for your direct link, in JSON format.
-At least one object should return.
+At least one object returns.

    This example lists the locations available for a Direct Link Dedicated gateway.
-For Direct Link Connect, simply substitute `connect` for `dedicated`.
+For Direct Link Connect, substitute `connect` for `dedicated`.
    {: note}

     ```sh